microsoft/Kusto-Query-Language/doc/clusterfunction.md

 * *stringConstant*: Name of the cluster that is referenced.
 Cluster name can be either a fully qualified DNS name, or a string that will be suffixed with `.kusto.windows.net`.
-Argument has to be _constant_ prior to the query's execution, i.e. cannot come from sub-query evaluation.
+Argument has to be _constant_ prior to the query's execution, i.e. can't come from sub-query evaluation.

 **Notes**